 Capt Muhammad has over thirty-five years of experience as a law enforcement consultant, public safety, and executive protection.
-His career services include training over 15 police departments in cultural diversity and emotional survival training, 25 schools under the Safe School Healthy Initiative which include over 2,000 students being taught how to obey and respect authority.
-As the Founder of the At-One/ENOTA Initiative, Capt Muhammad has been responsible for bringing both law enforcement and the community together to help reduce crime and gun violence in cities throughout the US and the United Kingdom.
+His career services include training over 15 police departments in cultural diversity and emotional survival training, and 25 schools under the Safe School Healthy Initiative which include over 2,000 students being taught how to obey and respect authority.
+As the Founder of the At-One/ENOTA Initiative, Capt Muhammad has brought law enforcement and the community together to help reduce crime and gun violence in cities throughout the US and the United Kingdom.

 He is the founder of “The Peacekeepers Global Initiative” which teaches citizens whose communities are plagued by gun violence and crime to patrol their neighborhood along with law enforcement.

-Capt Muhammad is a chief of The Bedford- Stuyvesant Volunteer Ambulance Corps in Brooklyn, NY.
-His commitment in getting the community to respect law enforcement has earned him the praise and respect around the country from police chiefs including former chief of patrol of the NYPD Nicholas Estevello and Bill Morange who invited Capt Muhammad to observe the new training being offered to the NYPD titled Verbal Judo to give his opinion of the training.
+Capt Muhammad is a chief of The Bedford-Stuyvesant Volunteer Ambulance Corps in Brooklyn, NY.
+His commitment to getting the community to respect law enforcement has earned him praise and respect around the country from police chiefs including former chief of patrol of the NYPD Nicholas Estevello and Bill Morange who invited Capt Muhammad to observe the new training being offered to the NYPD titled Verbal Judo to give his opinion of the training.
 He has an honorary doctrine degree in humanitarian and Social work.

-Capt Dennis Muhammad was hired by rap mogul and founder of Def Jam records Russell Simmons as his Chief Security Consultant for his 2004 (Get out to Vote) Hip Hop Summit tour which took place in 28 cities, and over 1 million new voters registered for the 2004 presidential elections the highest voter registration in the nation’s history.
-Today Mr. Muhammad is still currently Chief security for Russell Simmons.
+Rap mogul hired Capt Dennis Muhammad and founder of Def Jam records Russell Simmons as his Chief Security Consultant for his 2004 (Get out to Vote) Hip Hop Summit tour which took place in 28 cities, and over 1 million new voters registered for the 2004 presidential elections the highest voter registration in the nation’s history.
+Today Mr. Muhammad is still currently Chief Security for Russell Simmons.
 Capt.
 Muhammad was the principal organizer, advisor, and consultant for the 10,000 men called to action with the help of community leaders and Philadelphia Police Commissioner Sylvester Johnson, It was the largest gathering of men called to action for Peace in the city of Philadelphia.